61 Top Thanksgiving Table Décor Ideas That Feel Genuine in 2025

 59. Make Pinecone Name Plates

-Walk around your yard and collect as many pinecones as you need to for this fun craft.
+Walk around your yard and collect as many pinecones as you need for this fun craft.
 With little bowls of acrylic paint in whatever colors you like, dip the spiky ends of the pinecone into the paint and let them dry.
-You can then slice off the top so it’s easier to slide a little piece of paper with names on it into your homemade Thanksgiving table decor.
+You can then slice off the top so it’s easier to slide a little piece of paper with names on it into your homemade Thanksgiving table décor.
 Extra pinecones can be scattered across the tabletop.

 60. Colorful Candlesticks